AgoraUninorte/Agora/README.md

 └─ README.md
 ```

-**`src`** - This is the “source root” — where your source files live.
+**`web`** - This is the “source root” — where your source files live.
 Pages go here.
 Each page is a Markdown file.
 Observable Framework uses [file-based routing](https://observablehq.com/framework/routing), which means that the name of the file controls where the page is served.
 You can create as many pages as you like.
 Use folders to organize your pages.

-**`src/index.md`** - This is the home page for your site.
+**`web/index.md`** - This is the home page for your site.
 You can have as many additional pages as you’d like, but you should always have a home page, too.

-**`src/data`** - You can put [data loaders](https://observablehq.com/framework/loaders) or static data files anywhere in your source root, but we recommend putting them here.
+**`web/data`** - You can put [data loaders](https://observablehq.com/framework/loaders) or static data files anywhere in your source root, but we recommend putting them here.

-**`src/components`** - You can put shared [JavaScript modules](https://observablehq.com/framework/javascript/imports) anywhere in your source root, but we recommend putting them here.
+**`web/components`** - You can put shared [JavaScript modules](https://observablehq.com/framework/javascript/imports) anywhere in your source root, but we recommend putting them here.
 This helps you pull code out of Markdown files and into JavaScript modules, making it easier to reuse code across pages, write tests and run linters, and even share code with vanilla web applications.

 **`observablehq.config.js`** - This is the [project configuration](https://observablehq.com/framework/config) file, such as the pages and sections in the sidebar navigation, and the project’s title.